qweenter/qweenter/README.md

 ### Hi there 👋

-- 💬 Ask me about any job position!
+- 💬 Ask me about any vacancy!
 Hope, I have a good one for you!
 - 📫 How to reach me: telegram @yuliakaynko28

 <!--